-Join us on the first Tuesday of each month to meet others who enjoy reading, share ideas, have lively conversations and make new friends.
+Join us on the first Wednesday of each month virtually to meet others who enjoy reading, share ideas, have lively conversations and make new friends.
 Everyone welcome.
-Coffee and tea provided.
+Zoom link:

 Oaklands Community Centre

 Reception Hours: Monday-Friday from 9:30 am - 1 pm, 2pm - 5pm

 Little Acorn Hours: Monday-Friday from 7:30 am - 5:30 pm